-The use of investment categories and asset classifications within SAP and CPMS is an established process which has been reviewed each year as part of the annual regulatory reporting exercise and provides a robust framework for the proportional cost reporting and validation of project costs across multiple years and AMP periods.
+The use of investment categories and asset classifications within SAP and CPMS is an established process which has been reviewed each year as part of the annual regulatory reporting exercise and provides a robust framework for cost reporting and validation of project costs across multiple years and AMP periods.
+As part of the PR24 submission and this year's regulatory reporting, the list of investment categories has been reviewed and extended to include drivers specific to the AMP8 programme.